-One Handed Top Palm
+One-Handed Top Palm

 Key features

-Requires finger strength and practice to master
+Requires finger strength and dedicated practice for mastery

 Pros

-Highly deceptive when mastered
+Highly deceptive and natural when performed correctly

-Versatile for various card magic routines
+Versatile for multiple card magic applications

 Cons

-Requires significant practice and finger strength
+Advanced technique requiring significant practice and finger strength

 Effect